CHICAGO SOUTH SUBURBS NATIVE PROMOTED TO MAJOR

-Maj.
-Andrew Sanchez, a branch chief under the Deputy Chief of Staff for Logistics (G4), was pinned with the major rank by his mother, Lucia Kulbartz, during a promotion ceremony at Camp Lincoln in Springfield on Jan.
-6. The two shared an embrace after Sanchez received his new rank.
+The Illinois Army National Guard’s Andrew Sanchez of Chicago was promoted to major during a ceremony at Camp Lincoln in Springfield on Jan.
+6.

+“I’m humbled to be here,” said Sanchez.
+“I think it’s a testament to everyone who has helped me through my career.
+I know it’s a big transition, from executing and getting things done to making more influential decisions and big picture type missions.
+It’s an honor to be here and I look forward to continuing to do great things.”

+Lt.
+Col Timothy Barnhart, the surface maintenance manager for the G4, logistics shop, congratulated the newly promoted major and explained the importance of the milestone.

 |Date Taken: